RaiMan/SikuliX-2014/README.md

  - builtin JRuby 9.1+ may not work in all aspects, try external JRuby in case

  - usage of sikulixapi in maven project seems to work

+ - class org.sikuli.idesupport.IDEMacSupport only compiles in Java 9

 <hr>